ashokjain001/GettingAndCleaningData/codebook.md

 Data Dictionary - Human Activity Recognition Using Smartphones Dataset

+The tidy data set has 68 columns and 180 rows.

 "1" "sub_id"  - identifies subject 1-30.

 "2" "activity" - categorical variable has 6 levels describes the activity of the subject.